silentznacht/Azeroth/README.md

 ## Overview

-Azeroth is a massive multiplayer online role-playing game (MMORPG) where you can create your own character and explore a vast, open world.
+Azeroth is a online role-playing game (MMORPG) where you can create your own character and explore an open world.
 Whether you're a seasoned adventurer or new to the world of online gaming, Azeroth offers something for everyone.

 ## Features